in

 Benefits of Attending a Military College

 One of the biggest benefits of attending a military college is the leadership and discipline training that students receive.
-Military colleges are designed to instill a sense of discipline and responsibility in their students, which can be valuable both in the military and in civilian life.
+Military colleges are designed to instill a sense of discipline and responsibility in their students, which can be valuable both in the military and civilian life.
 This training is often accomplished through a combination of physical fitness training, military drills, and classroom instruction.

 ROTC Programs